How to become an Ofsted registered childminder

 • Training – find out more about our training on our Early Years Learning Portal

-Register to provide funded early education for 2, 3 and 4 year olds
+Register to provide funded early education entitlement

 If you are registered on the Early Years Register you may want to offer funded early education to parents.
 There are three different types:

-• Funded Early Education for 2 year olds
+• Funded Early Education for 2 year olds (FEET)

-• Funded Early Education for 3 and 4 year olds
+• Funded Early Education for 3 and 4 year olds (FEE)

 The government pays the funding directly to you.
 You will need to register to be on the Surrey County Council Directory of Providers and claim the funding through the online Funding Early Education Portal.
 You can find out more and apply on the Providing funded early education webpage.